 Considering that this student, who suffered a seizure disorder at age three, now has almost no sign of a disability, is remarkable.
-Based on the descriptions of Sam in this case study that are given by his teachers and his parents, he seems like a completely different child than he was in years prior.
+Descriptions of Sam are given by his teachers and his parents, he seems like a completely different child than he was in years prior.
 Sam’s progress in reading has been remarkable, while his Math abilities remain fairly low.
 It is important for Sam to continue receiving special education services in the area of Mathematics.
 Sam is now successful in remaining attentive during class and he also maintains positive peer relationships.
 It is clear that Sam has made outstanding progress since having been diagnosed with a specific learning disability.
 Sam has received special services due to his learning disability, but it appears more likely that his progress was due to the discontinuation of his medication.
 Regardless, Sam is succeeding.
 It is important for all teachers and parents to keep in mind that with the correct balance of appropriate interventions in the right educational setting, children with specific learning disabilities can and should make progress over time and become academically successful.

 Elksnin L., Diane Pedrotty Bryant, Debi Gartland, et. al., (2001) Learning Disabilities Roundtable: Seeking Common Ground: Priority Issues.
 Council for Learning Disabilities: http://www.cldinternational.org/PDF/Legislation/PriorityRoundtable_CLD_Whitepaper.pdf